(For information on how to get to the resorts from within Switzerland go here.)

 If you are concerned about the ecological impact of your winter sports holiday, you will be interested to know that a typical trip to Davos from London will generate 17kg, 127kg and 116kg of CO2 emissions respectively by train, car and plane (Source: EcoPassenger).
 CO2 is a gas that contributes to global warming and which is slowly causing more and more winter sports resorts to become unviable.
 In other words, and by other measures too, the train is the most ecological means of transport for a winter sports holiday.
 By far.

-For the 2012-13 season Eurostar have also started an excellent direct service to Valais running every Saturday from 22nd December until 13th April.
+Eurostar links up with the TGV Lyria service from Lille to Valais which runs every Saturday during the ski season.
 The train starts early from London St Pancras, stops at Ashford, then switches at Lille to a TGV before the train makes four stops in Valais later the same day, in plenty of time to transfer to nearby resorts.
 From Martigny, Verbier is less than an hour away by train whilst from Aigle, Champery in the Portes du Soleil, Villars, Leysin and Les Diablerets all less than an hour away.
 Saas-Fee is less than an hour and Zermatt is almost exactly an hour from Visp.
 Brig gives access to the outstanding Aletsch Arena, with the resorts at Riederalp and Bettmeralp only 45 minutes away.
 Return fares start from £189.
 For more details visit Eurostar or call them on +44 8432 186186.

 There are numerous deals for using public transport in Switzerland.
 There are a number of passes and a transfer ticket that are only available before you come to Switzerland for travel within the country - details here.
 Probably the best value once you are in Switzerland is the Snow'n'Rail deal which gives you around a 20% discount on rail travel and lift pass.
 Details are listed on participating resorts at this site or here.
 In general, trains and buses in Switzerland have facilites to carry winter sports equipment.
 If you visit Zurich main train station early on a weekend morning, you get the feeling that the whole world is taking a train to the slopes - fortunately, with so many destinations to choose from, those crowds rarely translate into standing room only or lift queues.

 Most of the major airlines have flights to the major Swiss Airports of Basel, Geneva and Zurich, including Swiss, Easyjet and British Airways.
-Flybe operate flights from Jersey and Southhampton to Bern and Cirrus Airlines have flights from Munich and Erfurt to Bern.
-Snowjet operate the UK's only scheduled ski flights to Sion airport, where the runway is so close to the slopes that you look down on it from some of the runs of the 4 Vallées.
-A shuttle bus runs to Sion Bus and Train Station from where regular, reliable buses run to Nendaz and Veysonnaz, and trains run to Martigny from where a train runs to the valley station for Verbier.
+Flybe operate flights from Jersey and Southampton to Bern and Cirrus Airlines have flights from Munich and Erfurt to Bern.
+There is a shuttle bus service from Zurich Airport to LAAX.

 Some airlines charge extra for ski gear - policy varies so check with the airlines.
 The only airline that consistently permits you to take winter sports equipment for free is Swiss.
 If you are not flying Swiss Airways (or even if you are) you may want to consider a service provided by the Swiss Railways to take all your baggage from any airport to most resorts at a modest fee.
 Many hotels will even pick it up for you, and deliver it to your room.
 How's that for service!
 Follow this link for details.